 It's also not lost on me that Takahashi Issey stars as the male lead, meaning that with this show and 'Tokyo Dokushin Danshi', I've been watching two Takashi Issey shows at the same time.
 That wasn't on purpose—I respect him as an actor but he's not someone whose work I seek out on a regular basis.
 He just so happened to star in two of the dramas that I wanted to watch most this time around.
 He plays a typical salaryman in both (finance/sales guy), and while his character in 'Tokyo Dokuhin Danshi' is much more likeable, Shinji has a lot more depth.
 Sure Shinji is the quintessential a-hole ex-boyfriend, but what we learn is that he degrades Nagi for the same family-induced anxiety, insecurity, and distress that he tries so hard to hide within himself.
 Does acknowledging this truth redeem him or excuse his behavior?
 Not in my book!
 But it's an element of his character that I wasn't expecting.

-I know this is the bare minimum, but I also appreciate that Nagi's curly hair was done in a way that looks realistic, instead of being used as an excuse to make the actress Kuroki Haru's hair look "wild" or put an afro on her head just for laughs.
+I know this is the bare minimum, but I also appreciate that Nagi's curly hair is done in a way that looks realistic, instead of being used as an excuse to make the actress Kuroki Haru's hair look "wild" or to put an afro on her head just for laughs.
 I don't know what exactly went into styling Kuroki Haru's hair—whether it was a curly perm or repeated use of flexi rods and curling irons—but the stylist did a commendable job.
-I finished 'Nagi no Oitoma' last because I enjoyed it the most (in other words, this is my favorite out of all the J-dramas I've watched so far in 2020), I wanted it to last as long as possible.
+I finished 'Nagi no Oitoma' last because I enjoyed it the most and I wanted to linger on it for as long as possible.
+In other words, this is my favorite out of all the J-dramas I've watched so far in 2020!
 Now I see that watching the final episode in late August was actually perfect timing.
 Everyone in that episode is moving on, either literally or figuratively.
 Summer is coming to an end, Nagi is a changed person, and her extended break from life is coming to an end as well.

 Thanks for reading both parts of this J-drama review!
 I've got my next selections locked in, but can I finish them and write about them before 2020 is over?
 You'll just have to wait and see!